imjoy-team/ImJoy/docs/api.md

 Interactions between plugins or between a plugin with the main ImJoy app are carried out through a set of API functions (`ImJoy API`).
 All plugins have access to a special object called `api`.
+In Javascript, `api` is a global object which you can use directly.
+In Python, you can import it by calling `from imjoy import api`.
 With this object plugins can, for example, show a dialog, send results to the main app, or call another plugin with parameters and data.